Enrichment (Part of Core Curriculum)

 The MBMA Chinese Language Program is an immersive study of both language and culture integrated into the weekly curriculum ranging from The Children's House all the way through the Primary Grades.
 Our children learn to listen, speak, read and write in Mandarin.
 In the Children's House, students understand and speak basic Chinese vocabulary through Chinese songs, games, rhymes, flashcards, and stories.
 At the Primary Level, students continue vocabulary study, speak in simple sentences, and write characters in Chinese pinyin.
 Pinyin is the pronunciation of Chinese characters.
 MBMA's elementary students continue their study with higher level verbal communication, auditory comprehension, reading comprehension and written Chinese.
 Textbooks and computer programs are used to enhance the educational experience.

-In a time of technology, MBMA recognizes the importance of preparing our students for a successful future through technological fluency.
-At the Primary level, students are taught computer basics including: mouse use, home-row key location, child-friendly versions of WORD, POWER POINT, and EXCEL .
+MBMA recognizes the importance of preparing our students for a successful future through technological growth.
+At the Primary level, students are taught computer basics including; computer parts, mouse use, home-row key location, navigating to age-appropriate websites, and learning about being a responsible digital citizen.
+The students also explore computer science while learning to code using basic block coding, coding games, and unplugged activities.
+MBMA Elementary students build upon these skills with a continued focus on proper keyboarding use in a variety of programs.
+They are taught to safely and effectively research using the Internet for grade-level projects and complete assignments using the Google Apps for Education which include: Google Docs, Sheets, Slides, Drawings, Forms, and Google Classroom.
 These applications are used consistently in student project work.
-Additionally, our student become adept in using KIDZUI: The Internet for Kids, to research and use websites within their grade-level curriculum.
-MBMA Elementary students build upon these skills with a continued focus on proper keyboarding use in a variety of software programs.
-They are taught to safely and effectively do research using the Internet for projects and complete assignments using WORD, POWER POINT, and EXCEL.
-Typed student assignments include: poetry, reports, research presentations , and slide shows.
-Tables, charts, and graphs of collected scientific data are created and used in Science Fair Projects.
-All students are taught how to upload and save all work to a Flash drive.
-Our students' computer skills are exhibited as a cumulative experience best seen in the creation of the MBMA school newspaper and Yearbook.
+Additionally, our students become adept in research skills and use websites within their grade-level curriculum to find new information and learn from it.
+All students are taught how to be safe, responsible, and respectful while communicating online through our digital citizenship lessons.
+Our students' computer skills are exhibited as a cumulative experience best seen in the creation of their grade-level reports, Personal Science Fair projects, STEM projects, and more!

 The Fine Art program gives MBMA students a unique opportunity to be exposed to a strong classical artistic foundation.
 Starting with basic drawing fundamentals children work on their ability to "see" objects and the world around them.
 Medium study includes pastel, charcoal, watercolor, pen and ink, marker, colored pencil, mixed media and more.
 Each class demonstration includes a "How to" use the media component as well as a "How to" practice artist session.
 Learning objectives include lessons in value, line study, composition, perspective, movement and more.
 Each year, MBMA exhibits student work in a schoolwide Gallery Exhibit.

 MBMA believes in teaching our students the love of learning.
-As we are a STEM/STEAM school, each year a general topic of study is selected utilizing all the sciences throughout the school year.
+As we are a STEM/STEAM school, each year, a general topic of study is selected utilizing all the sciences throughout the school year.
 A depth of study is developed to meet the academic levels of each grade.
-By 6th grade, chemistry is introduced and the students begin to work with the periodic table and balance chemical equations.
-Students are introduced to the metric system, scientific vocabulary, and the scientific method.
-Scientific tool use is taught with practice using microscopes, scales, rulers, beakers, Erlenmeyer flasks, and thermometers.
-The curriculum also includes a dissection lesson.
-3rd through 6th grade students participate annually in an extensive Science Fair which is judged in May.
+Students are introduced to the metric system, scientific terminology, and the scientific method.
+Scientific tools, such as microscopes, scales, metric rulers, beakers, Erlenmeyer flasks, and thermometers, are taught with practice.
+The curriculum includes a dissection lesson tailored to all grade levels.
+Following the scientific method, the 3rd through 6th grade students participate in an annual Science Fair, completing an extensive project that is judged in May.

 As diversity and cultural sensitivity are values of MBMA, our students continue their love of learning and linguistic appreciation with Spanish.
 Spanish is taught as part of the classroom curriculum for both Children's House and Primary.
-Our students learn the basics including numbers, months, days of the year, seasons, colors, and greetings.
-Phonics is a focus as a facilitator of both reading and writing.
-Additionally, MBMA students work on pronunciation through trabalenguas (Spanish tongue twisters) that encourage authentic enunciation.
-For our Upper Division, grammar, conversation, oral communication, and written expression are a large part of the curriculum putting all of the linguistic pieces together, while strengthening a lifelong foundation for Foreign Language learning.
+Our students learn the basics including numbers, months, days of the week, seasons, colors, greetings, songs, and games.
+All MBMA students work on pronunciation through songs and exercises that encourage authentic enunciation.
+For our Upper Division, grammar, conversation, oral communication, and written expression are a large part of the curriculum.
+Additionally, art, poetry, dance, and drama using Spanish enhance the linguistic experience, while strengthening a lifelong foundation for Foreign Language learning.